influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 This plugin writes to [Elasticsearch](https://www.elastic.co) via HTTP using Elastic (http://olivere.github.io/elastic/).

-It only supports Elasticsearch 5.x series currently.
+Currently it only supports Elasticsearch 5.x series.

 ## Elasticsearch indexes and templates